Christoph33one/viks-bakery/README.md

 ### Menu page

-With the menu pages I decied to postion the text in the center of the page for a better readable view on bigger screens.
-I use a couple of differnt font familys and font sizes to break up the layout as the menu only consists of text.
+With the menu pages I decided to position the text in the center of the page for a better readable view on bigger screens.
+I used a couple of different font families and font sizes to break up the layout as the menu only consists of text.

-I used three seperate pages for the menus as I wanted to keep the three cake type separate and to give an easier structure for reading each menu.
+I used three separate pages for the menus as I wanted to keep the three cake type separate and to give an easier structure for reading each menu.
 I have added a product title, description, dietary and allergies information clearly within the menu on each product.

 ![](assets/menus%20-%20page.png)